 Davron S. Monroe* – Roland Hayes

-Yewande Odetoyinbo* (Angel Mo), is a native of Detroit, MI and a proud graduate of Howard University, where she earned a B.F.A. in Musical Theatre and became a member of Sigma Alpha Iota.
-She also, holds a shiny new M.F.A. in Musical Theatre Performance from The Boston Conservatory at Berklee.
+Yewande Odetoyinbo* (Angel Mo’) is a native of Detroit, MI and a proud graduate of Howard University, where she earned a B.F.A. in Musical Theatre and became a member of Sigma Alpha Iota.
+She also holds a shiny new M.F.A. in Musical Theatre Performance from the Boston Conservatory at Berklee.
 She returns to the Lyric Stage having appeared in The Wiz last spring.
-Some of her favorite performances include roles in Fannie Lou at Carnegie Hall, the national tour of Bob Marley’s Three Little Birds with Adventure Theatre, Trav’lin: The 1930s Harlem Musical (Seven Angels Theatre, Waterbury, CT), Show Boat (Reagle Music Theatre and Fiddlehead Theatre), and In The Heights, and Seussical at Wheelock Family Theatre.
-She has been seen in various stages reading with The Front Porch Arts Collective and Goodspeed Opera House.
-It is her lifelong dream not only to perform and teach theatre to inner-city youth, but also to open up a performing arts school in Nigeria.
+Some of her favorite performances include roles in Fannie Lou at Carnegie Hall, the national tour of Bob Marley’s Three Little Birds (Adventure Theatre), Trav’lin: The 1930s Harlem Musical (Seven Angels Theatre, Waterbury, CT), Show Boat (Reagle Music Theatre and Fiddlehead Theatre), and In the Heights, and Seussical at Wheelock Family Theatre.
+She has been seen in various staged readings with The Front Porch Arts Collective and Goodspeed Opera House.
+It is her lifelong dream not only to perform and teach theatre to inner-city youth but also to open up a performing arts school in Nigeria.
 She thanks the Lord for His many blessings and her family and friends for their love and support.
-She would also like to thank Maurice Emmanuel Parent, the Front Porch Arts Collective and the Lyric Stage family!
+She would also like to thank Maurice Emmanuel Parent, the Front Porch Arts Collective, and the Lyric Stage family!
 Ase!

 Maurice Emmanuel Parent – Director